top of page

 What are your rocks?

-The term scheduling your big rocks comes from a popular time management teaching.
+The term scheduling your big rocks comes from popular time management teaching.
 Basically meaning, schedule your most important things first.
 If you want to achieve the career, business or life you long for, you need to focus on what is most important.

 Here's a little YouTube video that might help with the thought:

-Great perspective right?
+Great perspective, right?

-Once you write concentrate on these tasks and write them down, it’s time to make the magic happen and schedule these important items (your big rocks) on your calendar.
+Once you concentrate on these tasks and write them down, it’s time to make the magic happen and schedule these important items (your big rocks) on your calendar.

 Why is scheduling so important?